CONTACT INFORMATION

 - Trainees must attend the classes for 3 months (240) hours to complete the course and will receive the Certificate of Completion after the training.

-This program provides capital assistance of P5,000 to qualified individuals who belong to indigent families who need to augment their income to sustain their everyday needs.
+This program provides capital assistance of PHP 5,000 to qualified individuals who belong to indigent families who need to augment their income to sustain their everyday needs.
 The program aims to provide them an opportunity to engage in income-generating activities with their knowledge and skills to uplift their economic status of living.

 - Referral from other sectors and government agencies